bocoup/web-platform-contribution-guide/_sources/bug-guide.rst.txt

 4. Make the change.
 5. Add the changed file to staging: ``git add the-file.bs``
 6. Commit the change with ``git commit``.
-   The commit message should say what you’re changing and why, and also which issue that the change fixes (with ``Fixes: #1234.``).
+   Say what you’re changing and why in the commit message, and also which issue that the change fixes (with ``Fixes: #1234.``).
    Read the project's contribution guidelines on how to write commit messages, in case there are specific things to consider.
 7. Push the commit to your fork.